Ross Clark Trees Impact

 Follow your nose approach to ordering and assessing trees:

 Poor tree descriptions in inquiries, tenders and orders can cause significant problems with the quality of trees supplied.
-For example, if a “height only” specification is used there is no control over container sizes or calliper – tall skinny trees, that have been grown too close together in undersized containers, can be offered.
-Similarly, if a container only description is used, there is no control over the size of the tree – small, recently potted stock can be offered.
+For example, if a “height only” specification is used there is no control over container sizes or calliper–tall skinny trees, that have been grown too close together in undersized containers, can be offered.
+Similarly, if a container-only description is used, there is no control over the size of the tree – small, recently potted stock can be offered.
 And once the substandard (and probably cheaper) options have been included in the options offered, it can be very difficult to explain to the financial controllers, why these trees should not be used.

-The new NATSPEC specification for trees provides pro-forma actions sheets (1 and 2), a description processes and supporting tables that allow trees to be described in a theoretical balanced manner.
+The new NATSPEC specification for trees provides pro-forma actions sheets (1 and 2), description processes and supporting tables that allow trees to be described in a theoretically balanced manner.
 The grower can then respond with the details of the trees available, that approach this theoretical description.
 These trees can then be assessed, according to the criteria in the specification.
 (See pages 21-27 Specifying Trees.)

 This process allows the designer and/or client to ensure that substandard trees are not seriously considered in the first place.
-And, for them to gain a far more realistic idea of tree sizes (and hence likely costs) before the inquiry is made or tender documents drawn up.
+And, for them to gain a far more realistic idea of tree sizes (and hence likely costs) before the inquiry is made or tender documents are drawn up.

 This “follow your nose” approach to describing and inquiring about trees has met with a particularly favourable response from the industry.

-The new NATSPEC specification for trees – The not so obvious:
+The new NATSPEC specification for trees – The not-so-obvious: